rook/rook/Documentation/ceph-filesystem-crd.md

 * (deprecated) `preservePoolsOnDelete`: This option is replaced by the above `preserveFilesystemOnDelete`.
 For backwards compatibility and upgradeability, if this is set to 'true', Rook will treat `preserveFilesystemOnDelete` as being set to 'true'.
+* `enablePerfStats`: If set to 'true', performance statistics will be collected for the filesystem.
+The default value is 'false'.

 ## Metadata Server Settings